 “Well, good to have you back safe, and good luck with that slice,” his playing partner said clapping him on the arm before walking back toward the women.

 Isham didn’t give the conversation another thought, figuring the guy was simply killing time.
-But as they waited for the fairway to clear, Isham began to overhear the conversation the man was having with his two lady friends.
+But as they waited for the fairway to clear, Isham began to overhear the conversation the man was having with his two lady friends at the bench.
 The three of them were upwind, so their words carried farther than they realized.

 “…because he was in combat.
 Said he just returned yesterday.”